 String theory attempts to unite quantum mechanics and general relativity so we can make sense of the universe on all scales, at any place or time, large or small without breaking down.

-By replacing those point-like subatomic particles with little vibrating strings of energy, it can explain gravity at the quantum scale, black holes and even the birth of our universe itself.
+By replacing those point-like subatomic particles with little vibrating strings of energy, we open up a window to the universe that relativity and quantum mechanics can not; a window which may offer us insight into gravity at the quantum scale, black holes or even the birth of our universe itself.

 Are there problems or controversies?

 For starters, string theory requires our universe to have a minimum of 10 dimensions.
 These extra dimensions are so small, they cannot be seen.
 They’re even smaller than quarks.
 Dimensions which we cannot see or feel doesn’t sit well with many people.
 It was partially responsible for keeping string theory on the back burner for more than 15 years because many thought the idea was ludicrous and wouldn’t take it seriously.

 Another problem is testing string theory.
 While string theory does in fact make predictions that are testable (an absolute requirement for any serious scientific theory is being able to falsify it), many of the tests require technology that we do not possess yet and may not for hundreds, if not thousands of years from now.
 There are plenty of things that can be done that will be very suggestive if discovered though, (we may be able to see evidence of extra dimensions at the LHC, or evidence of cosmic strings with NASA’s LISA mission) but they wouldn’t be 100% conclusive.

 So now we patiently wait while researchers and theoretical physicists try to discover new ways to test string theory.

 What’s this I keep hearing about multiple universes?

 One interpretation of string theory’s mathematics may suggest that we live within a brane (membrane).
 This brane would contain our entire universe and would exist in a higher dimension or “bulk”.
 In this higher dimension, other branes may exist which could contain their own universes.